-- 13. Evidence-Based Practice (Deborah C. Messecar & Christine A. Tanner) - 14.
-Advocacy and the Advanced Practice Nurse (Andrea Brassard)

-15. Case Management and Advanced Practice Nursing (Denise Fessler & Irene McEachen) 16.
-The Advanced Practice Nurse and Research (Beth Quatrara and Dale Shaw) 17.
-The Advanced Practice Nurse: Holism and Complementary and Integrative Health Approaches (Carole Ann Drick) 18.
-Basic Skills for Teaching and the Advanced Practice Nurse (Valerie Sabol, Benjamin A. Smallheer, & Marilyn H. Oermann) 19.
-Culture as a Variable in Practice (Mary Masterson Germain) 20.
-Conflict Resolution in Advanced Practice Nursing (David M. Price & Patricia Murphy) 21.
+- 13. Evidence-Based Practice (Christine A. Tanner, Deborah C. Messecar and Basia Delawska-Elliott) - 14.
+Advocacy and the Advanced Practice Nurse (Andrea Brassard) - 15.
+Case Management and Advanced Practice Nursing (Denise Fessler and Mary Ann Christopher) - 16.
+The Advanced Practice Nurse and Research (Beth Quatrara and Dale Shaw) - 17.
+Holism and Complementary and Integrative Health Approaches for the Advanced Practice Nurse (Carole Ann Drick) - 18.
+Basic Skills for Teaching and the Advanced Practice Nurse (Christina Leonard, Valerie Sabol, and Marilyn H. Oermann) - 19.
+Culture as a Variable in Practice (Mary Masterson Germain) - 20.
+Conflict Resolution in Advanced Practice Nursing (David M. Price) - 21.
 Leadership for APNs: If Not Now, When?
-(Edna Cadmus) 22.
-Information Technology and the Advanced Practice Nurse by (Robert Scoloveno) 23.
-Writing for Publication (Shirley Smoyak) IV.
-Ethical, Legal and Business Acumen 24.
-Measuring Advanced Practice Nurse Performance: Outcome Indicators, Models of Evaluation and the Issue of Value (Shirley Girouard, Patricia DiFusco, and Joseph Jennas) 25.
-Advanced Practice Registered Nurses: Accomplishments, Trends, and Future Development (Jane M. Flanagan, Allyssa Harris, & Dorothy A. Jones) 26.
-Starting a Practice and Practice Management (Judith Barberio) 27.
-The Advanced Practice Nurse as Employee or Independent Contractor: Legal and Contractual Considerations (Kathleen M. Gialanella) 28.
-The Law, The Courts, and the Advanced Practice Registered Nurse (David M. Keepnews) 29.
-Malpractice and the Advanced Practice Nurse (Carolyn T. Torres) 30.
-Ethics and the Advanced Practice Nurse (Gladys L. Husted, James H. Husted, & Carrie Scotto)
+(Edna Cadmus) - 22.
+Information Technology and the Advanced Practice Nurse (Robert Scoloveno) - 23.
+Writing for Publication (Shirley A. Smoyak)

+IV.
+Ethical, Legal, and Business Acumen

+- 24. Measuring Advanced Practice Nurse Performance: Outcome Indicators, Models of Evaluation, and the Issue of Value (Shirley Girouard, Patricia DiFusco, and Joseph Jennas) - 25.
+Advanced Practice Registered Nurses: Accomplishments, Trends, and Future Directions (Allyssa L. Harris, Jane M. Flanagan, and Dorothy A. Jones) - 26.
+Starting a Practice and Practice Management (Judith Barberio) - 27.
+The Advanced Practice Nurse as Employee or Independent Contractor: Legal and Contractual Considerations (Kathleen M. Gialanella) - 28.
+The Law, the Courts, and the Advanced Practice Nurse (David M. Keepnews) - 29.
+It can Happen to You: Malpractice and the Advanced Practice Nurse (Carolyn T. Torre) - 30.
+Ethics and the Advanced Practice Nurse (Carrie Scotto)